Sewing Pristine and Often Fragile White Fabrics

 Use care when pressing

-When shopping for white fabrics, you’ll notice that there are actually many colors of white.
-Both fiber treatments and the fiber content itself can influence the whiteness of a fabric.
+When shopping for white fabrics, you’ll notice that there are many colors of white.
+Both fiber treatments and the fiber content can influence the whiteness of a fabric.

-But remember, a lining or underlining can substantially alter the whiteness of any white fabric you pair it with.
-Be sure to layer your fabrics together to see how the underlayers affect the tone of the fashion fabric—that will be the color of the finished garment.
+Remember, a lining or underlining can substantially alter the whiteness of any white fabric you pair it with.
+Be sure to layer your fabrics together to see how the underlayers affect the tone of the fashion fabric that will be the color of the finished garment.
 Keep in mind, too, not everyone looks best in bright white; a softer version is more flattering to some skin tones.

-Rae Cumbie (http://raecumbie.com) is a professional clothier who makes sure Baltimore brides have perfect wedding dresses.
+This article by Rae Cumbie is from Threads #106, April/May 2003, pp. 37-39.
+Rae (http://raecumbie.com) is a professional clothier who makes sure Baltimore brides have perfect wedding dresses.